wri/ocean-watch/README.md

 ### Running the GHCR Docker Container

 Our project's Docker images are hosted on GitHub Container Registry (GHCR), allowing you to easily download and run the container locally.

+The prebuilt images can be browsed at [Ocean Watch's GHCR](https://github.com/wri/ocean-watch/pkgs/container/ocean-watch%2Fnextjs-app).

 Here’s how you can run our Next.js application using Docker:

 1. **Authenticate with GitHub Container Registry**: The Docker images are private, you'll need to authenticate with GHCR to pull them.
 Use the following command, replacing `YOUR_GITHUB_USERNAME` and `YOUR_GITHUB_PERSONAL_ACCESS_TOKEN` with your GitHub username and a [personal access token](https://github.com/settings/tokens) with the appropriate scopes (`read:packages` to pull images).